Create, lead or join a collaborative effort to address abuse in later life. Some specific examples of collaboration can include:

 Sign up for NCALL’s Advocates’ Listserv

 Join the national community of advocates and others committed to promoting respect and dignity across the lifespan by joining NCALL’s advocates’ listserv.
 This listserv is administered by the NCALL and sponsored by the Office on Violence Against Women (OVW).
-It is available for ongoing communication between Abuse in Later Life advocates.
 To join the listserv, please Contact Us.